-It is proposed that wood supply baselines could be established using methods developed by the Commission as part of its proposed old growth reassessment methodology.
-This project, which has already been funded, required the development and implementation of a method to establish a Coastal IFOA wood supply baseline.
+It is proposed that wood supply baselines could be established using methods developed by the Commission as part of its draft old growth reassessment framework submitted to NSW Government in August 2019 which has been put on hold.
+The project required the development and implementation of a method to establish a Coastal IFOA wood supply baseline.

-Table 9 shows the budget for each monitoring component of the evaluation framework in the first five years.
+Table 10 shows the budget for each monitoring component of the evaluation framework in the first five years.